SHOWING 1 - 1 OF 1 RESULTS

 Figuring out the best way to get around is important when you’re in a new installation.
 It’s useful to understand the various regulations, local laws as well as license and registration requirements.
 Whether you need a driver’s license, transport a car overseas or want help buying a car, there are people to assist you at your new installation.
 Check out the topics below to find information and regulations on vehicles and registration at your base.

-The speed limit on base is 25 mph except in base housing and near the Child Development Center and Youth Center where it is 15 mph.
+The speed limit on base is 25 mph.
+With the exception of base housing and near the Child Development Center and Youth Center where it is 15 mph.
+The speed limit on Super Sabre road is 35 MPH this road is the same road as the South Gate entrance.
 The state laws of Arizona apply to Luke AFB.

 If you are currently licensed in another state, you must bring in your out-of-state driver license and one other form of identification, take the vision test, and pay the appropriate fee.
 A written test will not be required.